na-na-hi/renget/archive/Tavern4Retards.md

 04/10: Added new Termux instructions, curtesy of Linux anon /aicg/, depecrated TL;DR linux instructions, Rewrote the system prompt section, added some videos, reworked Linux nano editing, Revamped the 'Overview of Tavern', to explain better and more in-detail.
 Prettied it up and fixed alot of spelling errors.
 04/10: Added Termux guide for android users, added TL;DR Section for Windows and Termux install, explained swipes and cleaned up some typos and enlarged some images.
 04/09: First finished version.
+***
+*If you have any input for how to improve, add or generally something that is unclear -- BigTrasher@proton.me*